Oiangu9/Oiangu9/README.md

 #### Personal Projects ⚗️
-- Based on a [paper](https://opg.optica.org/optica/fulltext.cfm?uri=optica-7-8-900&id=433965) published by Àlex Turpin et al., created a graphical user interface for 3D reconstruction with stereo images using OpenCV, in prder to transfer this capacity into a 1D sound detector. https://github.com/Oiangu9/Reconstructing_Space_with_Time
+- Based on a [paper](https://opg.optica.org/optica/fulltext.cfm?uri=optica-7-8-900&id=433965) published by Àlex Turpin et al., created a graphical user interface for 3D reconstruction with stereo images using OpenCV, in order to transfer this capacity into a 1D sound detector. https://github.com/Oiangu9/Reconstructing_Space_with_Time

 - Designed and implemented a self-motivated open source Quantum Dynamics Simulator software written in C++, for research and educational purposes. https://github.com/Oiangu9/XOA_QuantumDynamicsEngine